rochismo/pester/README.md

 ```

 ## Errors?
+### Fetch errors
-If the call to json() to parse the request body fails, it will return an error instead of throwing an exception so you can avoid using try catch blocks.
+If the call to json() to parse the request body fails, it will return an error
+instead of throwing an exception so you can avoid using try catch blocks.

+### Interceptor errors
-If any interceptor causes an error, it will throw an error with a message displaying what interceptor caused the error, by displaying the interceptor type and the  interceptor ID, along with the stacktrace
+If any interceptor causes an error, it will throw an error with a message displaying
+what interceptor caused the error, by displaying the interceptor type and the  interceptor ID, along with the stacktrace

+### Unhandled errors
+As any other unhandled errors, you will have to handle them by yourself